 One thing I do not like and I do not encourage you to submit is a letter from a friend.
 I hate letters from friends.
 I think that’s just a really lousy way to prove something.
 If you’re trying to prove something and you have to get a letter from a friend that is weak sauce.
 That is not something you should include unless you’re desperate and your evidence is really thin.

 But if you follow my advice you’re not going to have to rely on letters from friends.
 Letters from friends are not the way to go.
 Don’t include those.
 I know they’re on the USCIS list but I’m not a fan of letters from friends.
 They’re self-serving.
 I don’t think they’re given lot of weight.
 We only include those if we’re desperate and everything else is thin.

 Submit as much evidence as you can

 That’s my advice on how to get your I-751 approved.
 And one more thing… when I submit an I-751, we include hundreds of pages of documents, sometimes three or four hundred pages of documents.
 Clients are always blown away by how much evidence we submit and they think it’s crazy.
 They think submitting all that documentation is overkill.

 But you cannot submit too much documentation.
 You can only submit not enough.
 More is better than less; more is more.
 So don’t be afraid to really pour it on and submit a lot of evidence when you’re documenting these cases.

 This is not like a driver’s license where you just fill out the form and send it in and renew it.
 People who try and do this on their own always get difficult and challenging requests for more evidence.
 When I do it, we rarely if ever get requests for evidence because we’ve thoroughly documented these relationships.
 That’s my advice.

 If you have any questions at all, let me know.
-If there’s anything I can do to help you with your petition to remove conditions on residency or any other immigration issue, just shoot me a message or leave it in the comments below.
-I’ll be happy to help you.
+If there’s anything I can do to help you with your petition to remove conditions on residency or any other immigration issue, just give me a call.